danangandrewijaya/MAGANG-FE/docs/API_GRAPHQL.md

 <script setup lang="ts">
 import { GET_USERS } from '@/graphql/modules/user/queries'

+// For manual/SSR queries you can also use useAsyncQuery or server-side wrappers.
-const { data, pending, error, refresh } = await useAsyncQuery(GET_USERS)
+// If a project async wrapper exists, prefer it.
+Otherwise use the Nuxt provided useAsyncQuery. const { data, pending, error, refresh } = await useAsyncQuery(GET_USERS)

 const users = computed(() => data.value?.users?.data ?? [])